opendocsg/slw-judgments-backfill/2017_SGHC_66/report.md

 **The parties’ cases**

-18     For his main argument, Mr Pereira relied on _Hong Leong Finance Ltd v Tan Gian Huay and another_ [1999] 1 SLR(R) 755 (“ _Hong Leong Finance_ ”) for the proposition that while the court did not have any jurisdiction to decline an order for possession sought by a mortgagee, it had jurisdiction to grant a stay of execution of an order for possession ( _Hong Leong Finance_ at [16]).
+18     For his main argument, Mr Pereira relied on _Hong Leong Finance Ltd v Tan Gian Huay and another_ <span class="citation">[1999] 1 SLR(R) 755</span> (“ _Hong Leong Finance_ ”) for the proposition that while the court did not have any jurisdiction to decline an order for possession sought by a mortgagee, it had jurisdiction to grant a stay of execution of an order for possession ( _Hong Leong Finance_ at [16]).
 To this end, a relevant factor was whether there was a reasonable prospect of the debt being satisfied in full or the mortgagee being otherwise satisfied ( _Hong Leong Finance_ at [10]-[12]).

 19     In the present case, Mr Pereira contended that “new circumstances” indicated a reasonable prospect that the Company would be able to satisfy its debt in full.
 Specifically, there had been new offers to acquire the Company, and JTC was willing to widen the scope of authorised use of the Company’s premises.
 Mr Pereira was thus confident that the Company would be able to secure LOGOS’ offer or other comparable offers.
 In this regard, a draft term sheet between the Company and LOGOS for the purchase of 49% of the Company’s shares for $9.7m dated “January 2017” was produced.
 There was also interest in the purchase of the Company’s diving system for US$3m, as evidenced by a letter from Meds Offshore Group Sdn Bhd to Mr Pereira dated 1 February 2017.
 Both documents were exhibited in the Further Affidavit.
 With the funds from the sales of its shares and equipment, Mr Pereira expressed confidence that the Company would be able to discharge its debt to UOB.